Guinea pig: In film and television

 Guinea pigs have also been featured in film and television.
-In the TV movie Shredderman Rules, the main character and the main character's crush both have guinea pigs which play a minor part in the plot.
-A guinea pig named Rodney, voiced by Chris Rock, was a prominent character in the 1998 film Dr. Dolittle, and Linny the Guinea pig is a co-star on Nick Jr.'s Wonder Pets.
+In the TV movie Shredderman Rules, the main character and the main character's crush both have guinea pigs, which play a minor part in the plot.
+A guinea pig named Rodney, voiced by Chris Rock, was a prominent character in the 1998 film Dr. Dolittle, and Linny the Guinea Pig is a co-star on Nick Jr.'s Wonder Pets.
 Guinea pigs were used in some major advertising campaigns in the 1990s and 2000s, notably for Egg Banking plc, Snapple, and Blockbuster Video.
 In the South Park season 12 episode "Pandemic 2: The Startling", giant guinea pigs dressed in costumes rampage over the Earth.
 The 2009 Walt Disney Pictures movie G-Force features a group of highly intelligent guinea pigs trained as operatives of the U.S. government.
-A video game based on the movie was also released.
-A guinea pig named Bugsy appears in the 2008 film Bedtime Stories.
-A guinea pig named Cashew features prominently in the second season of the U.S. adaptation of House of Cards.
-A guinea pig plays a small but pivotal role in Episode 3, Series 4 (2017) of Black Mirror called Crocodile.

-As food
+As livestock

-South America
+In South America

 Guinea pigs (called cuy, cuye, or curí) were originally domesticated for their meat in the Andes.
-Traditionally, the animal was reserved for ceremonial meals and as a delicacy by indigenous people in the Andean highlands, but since the 1960s, it has become more socially acceptable for consumption by all people.
-It continues to be a major part of the diet in Peru and Bolivia, particularly in the Andes Mountains highlands; it is also eaten in some areas of Ecuador (mainly in the Sierra) and in Colombia, mostly in the southwestern part of the country (Cauca and Nariño departments).
+Traditionally, the animal was reserved for ceremonial meals and as a delicacy by indigenous people in the Andean highlands.
+Still, since the 1960s, it has become more socially acceptable for consumption by all people.
+It continues to be a significant part of the diet in Peru and Bolivia, particularly in the Andes Mountains highlands; it is also eaten in some areas of Ecuador (mainly in the Sierra) and in Colombia, mainly in the southwestern part of the country (Cauca and Nariño departments).
 Because guinea pigs require much less room than traditional livestock and reproduce extremely quickly, they are a more profitable source of food and income than many traditional stock animals, such as pigs and cattle; moreover, they can be raised in an urban environment.
 Both rural and urban families raise guinea pigs for supplementary income, and the animals are commonly bought and sold at local markets and large-scale municipal fairs.

 Guinea pig meat is high in protein and low in fat and cholesterol, and is described as being similar to rabbit and the dark meat of chicken.
 The animal may be served fried (chactado or frito), broiled (asado), or roasted (al horno), and in urban restaurants may also be served in a casserole or a fricassee.
 Ecuadorians commonly consume sopa or locro de cuy, a soup dish.
-Pachamanca or huatia, a process similar to barbecuing, is also popular, and is usually served with corn beer (chicha) in traditional settings.
+Pachamanca or huatia, an earth oven cooking method, is also popular, and cuy cooked this way is usually served with chicha (corn beer) in traditional settings.